-Welcome to The Esplanade Association
+Welcome to the Esplanade Association

 The historic Charles River Esplanade is a special park enjoyed by millions of visitors each year.
 Whether you stroll along the river, attend a concert or dance at the Hatch Shell, bring children to Stoneman Playground, play ball at Teddy Ebersol’s Red Sox Fields, sail on the river, work out on the Sherborn Street exercise equipment or enjoy countless other enriching activities, the century old Esplanade is a park that is cherished by all.

 This public green space, which stretches along the Charles River for three miles between the Museum of Science and the Boston University Bridge, contributes in many ways to the vitality and vibrancy of Boston.
 The Esplanade, like all public parks, requires ongoing care and maintenance.
-The Esplanade Association (TEA) was formed in 2001 as a park friends group to help restore and enhance the Esplanade in partnership with the Department of Conservation and Recreation.
-Many park improvements have been made since TEA was founded, but there is still a great deal left to do.
+The Esplanade Association was formed in 2001 as a park friends group to help restore and enhance the Esplanade in partnership with the Department of Conservation and Recreation.
+Many park improvements have been made since the Esplanade Association was founded, but there is still a great deal left to do.

 The Esplanade is your park, and you play an important role in its upkeep and preservation.
-As a volunteer, TEA member, major donor or advocate, your contribution makes a huge difference in the look and feel of the Esplanade today and into the future.
+As a volunteer, Esplanade Association member, major donor or advocate, your contribution makes a huge difference in the look and feel of the Esplanade today and into the future.
 Generous community support since 2001 has made it possible to rebuild Stoneman Playground and the ball fields at Lederman Park, replace river docks, install benches, new water fountains and solar trash compactors, re-open the Dartmouth Street bathrooms, improve tree care and, most recently, complete construction of the new Community Boating docks.